 Supplementary weighting—English language learners, 60.6

-Proposing rule making related to weighting for English language learners and providing an opportunity for public comment
+Rule making related to weighting for English language learners

-The State Board of Education hereby proposes to amend Chapter 60, "Programs for Students of Limited English Proficiency," Iowa Administrative Code.
+The State Board of Education hereby amends Chapter 60, "Programs for Students of Limited English Proficiency," Iowa Administrative Code.

 Legal Authority for Rule Making

 This rule making is adopted under the authority provided in Iowa Code section 256.7(5).